Events: Meet the Breed

 As responsible owners, we believe in educating ourselves and the public about the Irish Wolfhound.
-Every time an owner goes into public with their hounds, they are approached by people who want to know more and meet the hounds.
-Below is an example of some of the old and new events we participate in throughout the year to help educate the public on the breed.
-The best way to learn about on-going CURRENT EVENTS that we participate in, please join our our Facebook Group called "Irish Wolfhound Association of the Mid South".
+Every time an owner is in public with their dogs, they are approached by people who want to know more and meet the hounds.
+Below are examples of previous events we've participated in to help educate the public on the breed.
+Upcoming events where you can meet hounds and talk to owners can be found here and by joining our Facebook group.
+"Irish Wolfhound Association of the Mid South".
 You may also email us from the "Contact" button at the top far right.
-We are out generally starting in early March through our Spring Gathering no later than the end of June.
-Then we pick back up in September and usually end with the Winston-Salem Christmas parade.
-Plans and events change every year - it is wise to check with us first.
+We have ongoing events throughout the year.
+Plans and events change from year to year so check back for new opportunities to meet the hounds.

-Every March, the Raleigh and Charlotte, North Carolina St. Patrick's Day Parades draw tens of thousands of people into their downtown areas for a parade and festival.
-Irish Wolfhounds traditionally lead the parades and guard the pipers from ambush or attack.
-IWAMS also participates in St. Patrick's Day parades, and Celtic heritage festivals during the year in Norfolk and Richmond, Virginia, and in Greenville, Camden, and Charleston, South Carolina.
-Several of these involve an educational meet-the-breed tent where hundreds of people stop by to meet and greet the hounds, ask questions, and pick up various literature on the breed.
+Every March the entire southeast comes out for the "Wearin' o' the Green."
+Our Irish Wolfhounds are no different, and are an integral part of many of the community celebrations.
+Club members with their hounds have led the Raleigh Saint Patrick's Day Parade for over 15 years.
+In recent years we've begun participating in the Charlotte, NC, Charleston and Greenville, SC and Norfolk, VA and Savannah, GA parades as well.
+St. Patrick's Day Parades in region draw tens of thousands of people into their downtown areas.
+Irish Wolfhounds traditionally lead the parades and would guard the pipers from ambush or attack.
+We also participate in Celtic heritage festivals during the year in Norfolk and Richmond, Virginia, Greenville and Camden, South Carolina and Wake Forest, Raleigh and Asheville, North Carolina.
+Where we can we set up an educational meet-the-breed tent where hundreds of people stop by to meet and greet the hounds, ask questions, and pick up various literature on the breed.

 AKC Responsible Dog Ownership Day